-L1: KFC, She like it, kalau KFC.
+L1 : KFC, She like it, kalau KFC.
 (KFC, she like it.
-If it's KFC)

-T: Oh, she likes KFC
+If it's KFC) T : Oh. she likes KFC

-According to Lyster (1998) the cognitive processes involved in accessing and applying the system-driven rules of grammar are more complex than those involved in the retrieval of other error items.
+According to Lyster (1998) retrieving and implementing system-driven rules of grammar require more complicated cognitive processes than retrieving other items of error.
 The first excerpt displays the form of system driven-rules of grammar that is not applied in Indonesian, the adding -s' for singular subject.
 The learner, in this case, missed in constructing the singular verb, "like" where she should have added "-s" after "like".
 This error also appears in the study conducted by Al-Tamari (2019).
-He claims that the omission of the 3rdperson -s', on the contrary, is an intralingual error that has nothing to do with Arabic.
-The rule of adding a 3rd person singular -s' to the verb in the simple present when the subject is third-person singular can be difficult for learners, especially for beginners.
-Students tend to generalize the use of the verb without '-s' as is the case when the subject is not third-person singular.
-Briceño and Klein (2018) in their study about language related error analysis discovers that this error may be a result of the EL's familiarity with the verb but inability to conjugate it consistently.
-In addition, this type of ending errors were consistent with the SLA research showing that '-s' inflectional ending comes last (Brown, 1973; Larsen-Freeman, 1975; Hakuta, 1976).
+He asserts that the removal of the third person -s', in contrast, is an intralingualistic error that is not related with Arabic.
+Forming verb by adding -s' for a singular subject in the simple present can be challenging for learners, particularly beginners.
+Students have a tendency to generalize the usage of the verb without '-s' even when the subject is not the third-person singular.
+In their research on language-related error analysis, Briceño and Klein (2018) conclude that this error may stem from the EFL learners' familiarity with the verb, but they are unable to distinguish it consistently.
+In addition, this type of error conformed the SLA study indicating that '-s' inflectional ending comes last (Brown, 1973; Larsen-Freeman, 1975; Hakuta, 1976).